Balvi district: History

-Until 1940, the area was a part of the Abrene County of the Republic of Latvia.
+Until 1940, the area was a part of the Abrene county of the Republic of Latvia.
 After the Soviet occupation of Latvia in 1940, six parishes of the county and the town of Abrene were transferred to the Pskov Oblast of the Russian SFSR.
-In 1945, the remaining part was renamed Viļaka County.
-Ultimately, districts were introduced in 1949 by the Soviet occupation authorities to supersede counties – the Viļaka County was split into Abrene (dissolved in 1959) and Balvi District.
+In 1945, the remaining part was renamed Viļaka county.
+Ultimately, districts were introduced in 1949 by the Soviet occupation authorities to supersede counties – the Viļaka county was split into Abrene district (dissolved in 1959) and Balvi district.

 Districts were eliminated during the administrative-territorial reform in 2009.
-Balvi District was split into Balvi Municipality, Baltinava Municipality, Rugāji Municipality and Viļaka Municipality.
+Balvi district was split into Balvi Municipality, Baltinava Municipality, Rugāji Municipality and Viļaka Municipality.